huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 * `name` - (Required, String, ForceNew) A unique name for the function.
 Changing this creates a new function.

-* `package` - (Required, String) Group to which the function belongs.
+* `app` - (Required, String) Group to which the function belongs.
 Changing this creates a new function.

 * `code_type` - (Required, String, ForceNew) Function code type, which can be inline: inline code, zip: ZIP file,
 	jar: JAR file or java functions, obs: function code stored in an OBS bucket.
 Changing this